-The selected consolidated financial information of Successor presented below for the fiscal years ended April 30, 2016 and 2015, the one month ended April 30, 2014 and as of April 30, 2016 and 2015 has been derived from our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The selected consolidated financial information of Predecessor presented below for the eleven months ended March 31, 2014 has been derived from our audited consolidated financial information of Predecessor presented below for the eleven months ended March 31, 2014 has been derived from our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The selected consolidated financial information of Predecessor presented below for the fiscal years ended April 30, 2013 and 2012 and as of April 30, 2014, 2013 and 2012 has been derived from our consolidated financial statements not included in this Annual Report on Form 10-K.
+The selected consolidated financial information presented below for the fiscal years ended April 30, 2017, 2016 and 2015 and as of April 30, 2017 and 2016 has been derived from our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The selected consolidated financial information presented below as of the fiscal year ended April 30, 2015 has been derived from our consolidated financial statements not included in this Annual Report on Form 10-K. The selected consolidated financial information presented below for the one month ended April 30, 2014, eleven months ended March 31, 2014, and the fiscal year ended April 30, 2013 and as of April 30, 2014 and 2013 has been derived from our consolidated financial statements not included in this Annual Report on Form 10-K.